 Section 1.
 The Board of Directors and Officers shall be selected by a majority of those members who are eligible to vote and who cast their ballots as prescribed by this section.
 Only those members who are current in their dues shall be eligible to vote.

 Section 2.
 On or before March 1st of each year, the President shall appoint a nominating committee of five bookseller or sales representative members, including two current Board members, one of whom will be appointed chair of the committee.
-In even-numbered years, the nominating committee shall nominate a slate of four Directors to serve for a two-year term.
-In odd-numbered years, the nominating committee shall nominate a slate of three Directors to serve as Officers for a two-year term.
 No person shall serve as an Officer in the same office for more than one term of two years, but nothing in this section shall preclude an Officer from serving subsequent, consecutive two-year terms in a different office, or a Director from serving a successive term as an Officer.
-No Board member may serve more than four consecutive years.
+No Board member may serve more than four consecutive years except, for reasons of continuity, each outgoing President, who will serve an additional year on the board after their term as President is over, extending their total service to 5 years.
 Directors’ terms shall commence at the close of the Annual Meeting at which their election is announced.
 The nominating committee will present its slate of candidates to the Board for its approval, which will not be withheld except for good cause.

 Section 4.
 The Board may appoint any of its members to fill a vacancy in an office except the Presidency, to which the Vice President has the right of succession, unless the Vice President declines the succession.
 The Board may appoint any NEIBA member to fill a vacancy on the Board until the next regular Board election.
 Service on the Board to fill a vacancy shall not count toward time limitations on eligibility to serve as a Director or as an Officer.

 ARTICLE FIVE: Advisory Councils, Committees and Task Forces